arthurandreev/ShoppingBasketCodingTestInJava/README.md

 You must be able to validate that the code works through passing tests.

 What we will be looking for:
-Evidence of 'solid' coding techniques and test driven development.
+Evidence of SOLID coding techniques and test driven development.